ESR-NZ/human_genomics_pipeline/docs/running_on_a_single_machine.md

 GPU: 1
 ```

 It is a good idea to consider the number of samples that you are processing.
-For example, if you set `THREADS: "8"` and set the maximum number of cores to be used by the pipeline in the run script to `-j 32` (see step 6), a maximum of 3 samples will be able to run at one time for these rules (if they are deployed at the same time), but each sample will complete faster.
-In contrast, if you set `THREADS: "1"` and `-j 32`, a maximum of 32 samples could be run at one time, but each sample will take longer to complete.
+For example, if you set `THREADS: "8"` and set the maximum number of cores to be used by the pipeline in the run script to `-j/--cores 32` (see [step 7](#7-modify-the-run-scripts)), a maximum of 3 samples will be able to run at one time for these rules (if they are deployed at the same time), but each sample will complete faster.
+In contrast, if you set `THREADS: "1"` and `-j/--cores 32`, a maximum of 32 samples could be run at one time, but each sample will take longer to complete.
 This also needs to be considered when setting `MAXMEMORY` + `--resources mem_mb` and `GPU` + `--resources gpu`.

 #### Trimming